Agencies Responsible for regulating drones in the Republic of South Africa

 How to register RPA

-Applicant should fill the following form, depending on the intent:
+Applicant should fill out the following form, depending on the intent:

 - Form CA-47R1 – application for new registration of the RPA.